In the beginning, caffeine* was widely unaccepted and even prohibited by law. Nowadays, this drug couldn’t be deeper rooted within our society:

 Tea contains caffeine, too, but in a slightly different form.
 It is bound, that’s why teein’s effect is softer.4 It awakens like coffee but keeps you calm.
 I found this effect great to work focussed.

-Caffeine and its effect as a supplement on athletic performance
+Caffeine and its effects to increase athletic performance

 Caffeine is the single-greatest performance increasing supplement for the everyday athlete.5 It is very compatible and increases performance, as well as focus on a comfortable amount.

-I would take around 100-200mg prior to your workout.
+I would take around 100-200mg Caffeine pre-workout.
 Start slowly and look at how much caffeine your body can sustain.
-Having way too much caffeine prior to your workout is no fun!
+Having way too much caffeine pre-workout is no fun!

 If you are used to it and really feel drained or wanna hit a PR the upcoming session, caffeine can be a really great motivator.
 Although solely relying on it and pushing through each time you are fatigued, isn’t the right thing to do either.